Solve/Next

 4.5-day immersive intensive

 Arrival Sunday evening—opening performance.
-Programme Monday–Friday.
+Program Monday–Friday.
 Departure midday Friday.

 Daily Structure